Everything You Have Ever Prayed For is Just on the Other Side Of Doubt

 Where is God stirring your spirit right now?

 Take one small, faithful step today.
-Then share it.
-Your story might be the spark that gives someone else the courage to move.
+Share it.
+Your story may be the spark that gives someone else courage to act.

-Post your reflections using #JusticeAndMercy or join the conversation on our blog and socials.
-Let’s strengthen each other—because the walk is long, but we’re never alone.
+Post your reflections using #JusticeAndMercy or join the conversation on our blog.
+The walk is long, but we walk together.

 Journaling Prompt: Justice That Costs Something